-Evaluation Assumptions
+Evaluation Assumptions SMA Sunny

+Central SCS

-Generating Facility MW Output at Terminal (MW)
+Generating Facility MW Output at 2750

+Terminal (MW)

-Ambient Temperature for Generator Capability (°C)
+Ambient Temperature for Generator

+Capability (°C)

 Effective Power Factor at Generator Terminal

-Generating Facility MW at High Side of the Transformer
+Generating Facility MW at High Side of the Transformer (MW)

-(MW)
+Reactive Power Requirements

-Padmount transformer losses (MVar)
+Pad-mount transformer losses (MVar)

 Collector equivalent losses (Mvar)

 Main transformer losses (Mvar)

-PF Requirements at High Side of Transformer (Mvar)
+PF Requirements at High Side of

+Transformer (Mvar)

-[ Total VAR Requirements (Mvar)
+Total VAR Requirements (Mvar)

+Reactive Power Supply

-[ Parker Hannafin 890GTB Inverters at Pgen (Mvar)
+SMA 2750-EV Inverters at Pgen (Mvar)

 Shunt Capacitors (Mvar)

-[ Collector Line Charging (Mvar)
+Collector Line Charging (Mvar)

 Other Dynamic VAR Devices (MVar)

 Total VAR Supply (Mvar)

 Total Dynamic VAR Supply (Mvar)

-F Total Reactive Power (Shortage) / Surplus
+Total Reactive Power (Shortage) /

+Surplus

 Total Requirements less Total Supply

-s Dynamic Reactive Power (Shortage) / Surplus
+Dynamic Reactive Power (Shortage) /

+Surplus

-PF Requirements at High Side of Transformer less Total
+PF Requirements at High Side of

-Dynamic VAR Supply
+Transformer less Total Dynamic VAR

-ivale ent of was assumed based for the PV/BESS/WTG based on MW o
+Supply

+Based on the technical details provided, the Generating Facility, as proposed, does have the capability to meet 0.95 power factor requirement as measured at the high-side of the IC's substation or other equivalent location b.
+Subsynchronous Interaction Evaluations

+For inverter-based generation, a study is required to assess potential sub-synchronous control interactions (SSCI) with series compensated lines on the SCE transmission system.
+The power electronic control system of the generator can interact with the sub-synchronous modes of transmission system and cause SSCI particularly when they are electrically close to each other.
+However, due to the fact that this project is not electrically close to series compensated lines, and that it would take extreme contingencies beyond criteria for it to be radially isolated into a series capacitor, a screening study was not conducted.

-\ An equivalent pf was assumed based for the PV/BESS/WTG based on MW the inverters and 0.95 PF for the WTG b.
-Based on the technical details provided, the Generating Facility, as proposed, does have the capability to meet 0.95 power factor requirement as measured at the high-side of the IC's substation or other equivalent location.
-Subsynchronous Interaction Evaluations As part of the QC12 Phase II study a detailed screening for SSCI was performed utilizing the technical data in PSLF format (epc and dyd files) provided by the IC for the Generating Facility to determine if a detailed SSCI study is needed.
-The SSCI screen determined that the Generating Facility does not require a detailed SSCI analysis.
-However, as previously mentioned in Section E.5 of this report, all inverter-based generators are required by the CAISO Transmission Planning Process Business Practice Manual to submit the final Power System Computer Aided Design ("PSCAD") of the Generating Facility.
+However, as previously mentioned in Section E.5 of this report, all inverter-based generators are required by the CAISO Transmission Planning Process Business Practice Manual ^[1] to submit the final Power System Computer Aided Design ("PSCAD") of the Generating Facility.

-\Average high of 30°C was assumed should temperature exceed this value, this project MVAR capability will decrease.

-Please refer to Appendix L of the Area report for details on the study and Attachment 1 for additional requirements after the Generating Facility achieves commercial operation.
+Please refer to Appendix L of the Area report for details on the study and Attachment 1 for additional requirements after the Project achieves commercial operation.

-- c.
-Transient Analysis - i.
-Generating Facility Performance
+c.
+Transient Analysis

-Dynamic simulation study results illustrating the frequency and voltage performance of the Generating Facility based on the technical parameters supplied for the Generating Facility are provided below.
+Generating Facility Performance Dynamic simulation study results illustrating the frequency and voltage performance of the Generating Facility based on the technical parameters supplied for the Generating Facility are provided below.